*** Updated November 2018 to reflect information on the nationwide plastic bag ban ***

 Well, we won’t deny that they aren’t handy right?
 We can use them as bin liners, to carry things from place to place, they’re great for passing things onto someone else.
 Sure, there’s no denying it, they’re great.
 But how many do we actually need to keep?

-Ideas of what you to do with your hoard of bags, if you’ve found you too suffer from this quickly spreading illness!
+Hear are some ideas for what you can do with your hoard of bags, if you’ve found you too suffer from this quickly spreading illness!

 - Recycle plastic bags from supermarkets at Woolworths/Coles.
 They have plastic garbage bins at the front of most of their shops for you to dump your unwanted bags.
 They get recycled into more bags.